quintans/picodi/README.md

 ## Factories

-We can also use dependy injection with functions.
+We can also use dependency injection with functions.

 Consider the following example were we have 3 types that depend on one another.